 David was my advisor from Agora Financial while I was trying to figure out their service.
 He was constantly in touch with me while I was still trying to take the decision.
 He called me every other day and offered me a plan to pay for lifetime offer.

-I was deciding to buy their $2000 plan and he insisted me to sign up for an offer with onetime payment that would have given me a life time subscription for agora financial newsletter.
+I was deciding to buy their $2000 plan and he insisted me to sign up for an offer with onetime payment that would have given me a life time subscription for Agora financial income on demand newsletter.

 The offer seemed alluring but I did not want to get myself into something that I did not know about.
-He asked me to either accept or reject the offer.
+He asked me to either accept or reject the offer for Aagora financial income on demand .

 I asked for some time and then started my online research with some reviews and feedback from other customers.
 No doubt, it has got some great reviews but when I dig deeper, I found lots of dismal for the company.